matty-plumski/OpenRefine-ecology-lesson/_episodes/01-working-with-openrefine.md

 ## Clustering

-In OpenRefine, clustering means "finding groups of different values that might be alternative representations of the same thing".
-For example, the two strings `New York` and `new york` are very likely to refer to the same concept and just have capitalization differences.
-Likewise, `Gödel` and `Godel` probably refer to the same person.
+In OpenRefine, clustering means **"finding groups of different values that might be alternative representations of the same thing".**

+We saw this with ammospermophilius harrisi already, where slight mispellings created multiple entries for the same entity.

 Clustering is a very powerful tool for cleaning datasets which contain misspelled or mistyped entries.

 OpenRefine has several clustering algorithms built in.

-Experiment with them, and learn more about these algorithms and how they work.
+Let's experiment with them to learn more about these algorithms and how they work.

 1. In the `scientificName` Text Facet we created in the step above, click the `Cluster` button.
 2. In the resulting pop-up window, you can change the `Method` and the `Keying Function`.
 Try different combinations to